FIRST-Tech-Challenge/ftcdocs/docs/source/index.rst

 **FIRST Tech Challenge** is a robotics program for middle and high school students.
 It’s way more than building robots, see :doc:`About the FIRST Tech Challenge <overview/ftcoverview>` to see why.
-If you have any feedback please checkout our :ref:`feedback form <form/form:feedback form>`.

 .. note::

    This project is under active development.
 Anything contained herein is for informational purposes only; while this documentation is intended to support teams and in some way provide context to game rules, the game rules supercede all documentation found here.
+If you have feedback about this project, please use our :doc:`feedback form <form/form>`.

 .. toctree::
    :hidden: